sparameswaran/airway-shipment-orchestrator/README.md

 ## Cleanup

+For repeated runs as necessary, clean up the various tables once testing is done using the `DDBTableCleanupHandlerFunction` Lambda function.
+To speed up clean of very large `ShipmentRecord` and `UPSTracking` tables that can take time, it tries to directly delete and recreate the tables rather than deleting the records.
+It just deletes the rows only for smaller tables: `ShipmentHash` and `AirwaysShipmentDetail`.

-To delete the sample application that you created, use the AWS CLI.
+To delete the entire application along with resources created, use the AWS CLI.
 First delete the S3 bucket hosting the batch script.
 Assuming you used your project name for the stack name, you can run the following:

 ```
 bash
 aws s3 rm s3://<airway-shipment-orchestrator-s3bucket> --recursive
 aws cloudformation delete-stack --stack-name <stack-name>
 ```

+Delete the DynamoDB tables if these were recreated outside of Cloudformation/SAM CLI manually if necessary.

 ## Resources